gtb-2022-tao-ding/.github/profile/README.md

 Hi!
 My name is Ding Tao.
 English name for Tim.

-My major for the undergraduate study is information science and technology.
-The major formaster is data science.
+My major for the undergraduate study is information science and technology on the University of Arizona (American, Tucson).

+ The major for master program is data science.

 Yeah !